lewis-2759/.NETCurrencyConverter/README.md

 ## Overview

 Currency Converter is a web application that allows users to convert amounts between different currencies using real-time exchange rates.
 The application fetches exchange rates from an external API and displays the converted amount in a user-friendly interface.
-Upon loading it also provides the user with a snapshot of the current exchange rates for hundreds of currencies, with outliers removed and sorted in order of their strength against the US dollar.
+Upon loading it also provides the user with a snapshot of the current exchange rates for hundreds of currencies, with outliers removed and sorted in order of their strength against the Euro.

 ## Features